DictumMortuum/rpg/content/dnd/paladin/_index.md

 > If you take an action that includes more than one weapon attack, you can break up your movement even further by moving between those attacks.
 For example, a fighter who can make two attacks with the Extra Attack feature and who has a speed of 25 feet could move 10 feet, make an attack, move 15 feet, and then attack again.

+Also note that, like in 3.5 edition, there are a couple of attach maneuvers that can be used in lieu of an attack.
+One of these maneuvers is shove:

+> Using the Attack action, you can make a special melee attack to shove a creature, either to knock it prone or push it away from you. **If you're able to make multiple attacks with the Attack action, this attack replaces one of them**.

+Shove is basically a strength(athletics) check, contested by your opponent's strength(athletics) or dexterity(acrobatics).
+If you win the check, the target becomes prone, which is applies the following penalties:

+- A prone creature's only movement option is to crawl, unless it stands up and thereby ends the condition.
+- The creature has disadvantage on attack rolls.
+- An attack roll against the creature has advantage if the attacker is within 5 feet of the creature.
+Otherwise, the attack roll has disadvantage.

+Since with this class feature you can make two attacks per round, consider if you can first shove and then attack to gain advantage on the attack roll.
+This is especially useful if there are other melee characters in the party, because this way you'll be able to assist them, too.

 # feats